PhotoPay/photopay-android/README.md

 - x86_64 processors understand x86 instruction set, but x86 processors do not understand x86_64 instruction set
 - if x86_64 processor executes x86 code, it does not take advantage of 64-bit registers and use two instructions instead of one for 64-bit operations

-`LibRecognizer.aar` archive contains ARMv7, ARM64, x86 and x86_64 builds of native library.
+`LibPhotoPay.aar` archive contains ARMv7, ARM64, x86 and x86_64 builds of native library.
 By default, when you integrate _PhotoPay_ into your app, your app will contain native builds for all processor architectures.
 Thus, _PhotoPay_ will work on ARMv7, ARM64, x86 and x86_64 devices and will use ARMv7 features on ARMv7 devices and ARM64 features on ARM64 devices.
 However, the size of your application will be rather large.

 ## <a name="reduceSize"></a> Reducing the final size of your app